 - Natural– Plants clean the pool, so no need for harsh, environment-harming chemicals

 - Less maintenance– Don’t require chlorine, chemical filtration, ph balancing, or any other maintenance of traditional pools.
-The pool’s plants and regeneration area perform all these tasks.
+The plants and regeneration area perform all these natural pool maintenance tasks.

 - Higher initial cost– While a natural pool costs less to maintain, it does require more money initially to build.
 You need to basically build two ponds, one for swimming and one for a plant-based regeneration area.
 This will require more time, effort, and money to build.